BCleverly/organise-hub/docs/LIVEWIRE_3_MODERNIZATION.md

 - **Enhanced Security**: Locked properties and proper validation
 - **Improved Performance**: Computed properties and lazy loading
 - **Better User Experience**: Real-time validation and optimistic updates
-- **Maintainability**: Centralized validation and reusable components
+- **Maintainability**: Centralised validation and reusable components

 The browser testing confirms that all functionality works correctly, and the implementation aligns with both official Livewire documentation and community best practices.